sjmeunier/sjmeunier.github.io/_posts/2010-01-19-image-processing-in-csharp-part-5-adjusting-the-gamma.md

 tags: [c-sharp, tutorials, image-processing]
 ---

-Gamma correction has a history based on the properties of CRT’s and was first noted in televisions.
+Gamma correction has a history based on the properties of CRTâ€™s and was first noted in televisions.

 The light intensity of a CRT is not directly proportional to the input voltage, but is rather proportional to the input voltage raised to a particular power.
 This power was known as gamma, and varied with CRT.
 The value was usually around 2.5.

-This means that different CRT’s (televisions and monitors before the flatscreen days) all showed the same images slightly differently, and gamma correction was implement to correct this.
+This means that different CRT's (televisions and monitors before the flatscreen days) all showed the same images slightly differently, and gamma correction was implement to correct this.

 A gamma filter works by creating an array of 256 values called a gamma ramp for each value of the red, blue and green components.
 The gamma value must be between 0.2 and 5.